Healthcare GRC

 The Centers for Medicare & Medicaid Services (CMS) published the Acceptable Risk Controls for ACA, Medicaid, and Partner Entities (ARC-AMPE) Version 1.0 on March 4th, 2025.
 Volume 1 contains high-level guidance, and Volume 2 has the minimum-level security and privacy controls.

-AEs must have ARC-AMPE implemented by March 4th, 2026.
+AEs must be ARC-AMPE (AE) compliant by March 4th, 2026.

 Affordable Care Act

 The ACA revolutionized access to healthcare in the United States by establishing Health Insurance Marketplaces (HIMs).
-EDE is an ACA innovation that allows third-party entities, such as insurers and web-brokers, to offer consumers a seamless application and enrollment experience directly through their platforms.
+EDE is an ACA innovation that allows third-party entities, such as insurers and web brokers, to offer consumers a seamless application and enrollment experience directly through their platforms.
 This approach improves accessibility to the marketplace while maintaining compliance with federal regulations.

 CMS oversight

-- Enforcing strict data protection measures in the AE environment to ensure the confidentiality, integrity, and availability of consumer data and requiring entities to implement cybersecurity controls, conduct regular risk assessments, and submit independent security audits.
+• Enforce strict data protection measures in the AE and EDE environment to ensure the confidentiality, integrity, and availability of consumer data.

 ARC-AMPE

-Coalfire has developed a series of white papers (one for each control family) that provides a mapping of the controls found in MARS-E Version 2.2. (based on NIST SP 800-53 Revision 4) to their new locations in ARC-AMPE (based on NIST SP 800-53 Revision 5).
+Coalfire has developed a series of white papers (one for each control family) that provide a mapping of the controls found in MARS-E Version 2.2. (based on NIST SP 800-53 Revision 4) to their new locations in ARC-AMPE (based on NIST SP 800-53 Revision 5).